DCJimS/jimsweeneywebsite/_posts/2023-09-30-How-To-Get-Your-Startup-Off-the-Ground.md

 I know that is a mouthful, so let me see if I can break it down for you.
 The lean startup introductory course shows you how make a hypothesis or two about who your target market segment is and what problems they may have.
 Then you go ASK THEM.
 Not tell them about your product (selling) but ask them what problems they have in their day to day lives (interviewing).
 What are their pain points?
-What is their hair-on-fire problems.
+What is their hair-on-fire problem?
 You get them to talk to you and they tell you what is keeping them up at night.
 Then, after doing 20+ interviews you can begin to see trends and see if your product /idea can solve their pain points (maybe as is, or with some modifications).